-Schedules Based on Detailed Rate Calculations
+Schedules Based on Algorithms and Detailed Rate Calculations

-EmbTrak Enterprise has two major production scheduling programs–one for embroidery and one for screen printing.
+EmbTrak has two major production scheduling programs–one for embroidery and one for screen printing.
 Each program takes into account the same factors that an industrial engineer would use to develop the man-hour rate, run-time, and total time necessary to run an order on a specific machine.
-EmbTrak Enterprise is like having a team of onsite engineers to calculate standard times for each and every order.
+EmbTrak is like having a team of onsite industrial engineers to calculate standard times for each and every order.

 Operators quickly learn that this approach adjusts time standards fairly, based on the factors that actually impact performance, which leads to improved operator morale and performance.
 And managers learn that they won't be blind-sided by changes in order volume, mix of goods, or decoration characteristics.